neri14/videographer/README.md

 ## Pipeline

-1. Record the video
+1. Get video and telemetry
-1. Run concat tool to combine the video (TODO what about trimming?)
+1. Run concat tool to combine the clips
+1. Run trim tool to get final base video
 1. Run alignment tool and figure out offset
-1. Run generator app to generate base video (most probably will be in 1080p)
+1. Run generator app to generate base video (upscaled to 4K for YT)
-1. Run upscale tool so YT doesn't kill quality
 1. Upload